agile-ts/documentation/docs/packages/core/features/agile-instance/Introduction.md

 ### `localStorage`

 If we want to use the Local Storage as default Storage.
-So every Agile Sub Instance we persist gets stored in the Local Storage by default.
+Each Agile Sub Instance we persist gets then stored in the Local Storage by default.
-We properly want to disable the Local Storage in a Mobile environment.
-If you want to find out how to add another Storage, like the Async Storage to AgileTs, checkout the Storage docs.
+We properly want to disable the Local Storage in a Mobile environment, because there the Local Storage doesn't exist.
+But you can add another [Storage](../storage/Introduction.md) like the Async Storage to AgileTs.
 ````ts
 localStorage: false // default true
 ````

 ### `waitForMount`

-This property determines if AgileTs should wait with causing rerender on a Component until it got mounted.
+This property determines if AgileTs should wait with causing rerender on a Component until the Component got mounted.
 ````ts
 waitForMount: false // default true
 ````

+## Where to instantiate?

+You can instantiate the Agile Instance where ever you want.
+Directly in your Component, in an extra File or on Paper.
+It doesn't matter as long you can work with it.
+There a some [style guides](../../../../main/StyleGuide.md), where you can get some inspiration how to struct an Application using AgileTs.